-The Difference Between Water Based Paints and Solvent Based Paint
+What Is The Difference Between Water Based Paints and Solvent Based Paint

 Solvent Based Paints

-Oil-based paints a.k.a. solvent do contain natural oils such as linseed or a synthetic alkyd but are made up of pigments, resin and a solvent thinner.
-It is said that once the solvent thinner begins to evaporate or paint begins to dry, the resin element in the formulated paint creates a hard coating.
+Oil-based paints a.k.a. solvent-based paints contain natural oils such as linseed or a synthetic alkyd, and are made up of pigments, resin and a solvent thinner.
+Once the solvent thinner begins to evaporate or paint begins to dry, the resin element in the formulated paint creates a hard coating.